 “And this was when I got a revelation.
 The very parts of music history that were being excluded were the innovative ones.
 And they were being excluded because they were shameful, they were disruptive, they were too different.
 Often to find out what really happened in the evolution and re-invention of music, you had to look at what was erased, not what was preserved.”

 Gioia argues that this process hasn’t stopped; this is the way music has always been, it’s how it always renews itself.
-And how it will continue to do so, he sincerely hopes, despite the efforts of music corporations to harness, codify and target every smooth, production-assembled mp3 into a safe, global investment.
+And how it will continue to do so, he sincerely hopes, despite the efforts of music corporations to harness, codify everything into smooth, production-assembled mp3s that are safe, global investments.
 Perhaps the most dangerous, repeatedly suppressed aspect of music, Gioia believes, is simply the fact that oppressed people can sing, they can make their own music.
-Even today, that can threaten authorities: parental, legal, spiritual and commercial authorities.
+Even today, those unheard voices can threaten authorities: parental, legal, spiritual and commercial authorities.

 Anyone who’s heard the female crowds screaming when the Beatles played Shea Stadium and seen them breaking through the security cordons — a crowd so loud the Beatles couldn’t hear themselves singing through their monitors — has seen some of music’s Dionysiac power unleashed.
 The fact that music has an almost shamanistic ability to bind crowds together, to express messy personal desires that defy official dictates — all of that is why countries around the world still carefully monitor and even ban different kinds of music, Gioia argues.